EvgenyTernovoy/rag-bot/knowledge_base/473-L transformer.md

 ## Overview

 A 473-L transformers was a piece of technology.
-The Alliance kept spare units in the bunkspace of Oracle Base due to the facility's size.
+The Concord kept spare units in The bunkspace of Oracle Bastion due to The facility's size.

 ## Sources